TechSckoolByVijay/killercoda-scenarios/linux-cli-warmup/intro.md

 ## 🎯 Your Learning Environment

 - **Pure terminal experience** - No distractions, just command line power
-- **Interactive setup** - You'll create the practice environment yourself
+- **Pre-created files** - Practice materials ready under `~/demo`
 - **Click-to-execute** - Commands run automatically when clicked
 - **Real timestamps** - See actual file sorting in action

 ## ⚡ Get Started

-You'll start by creating your own practice environment, then explore essential Linux commands with real files and directories.
+Everything is set up automatically!
+Your practice files are waiting in the `~/demo` directory with different modification times so you can see real sorting behavior.

 **Ready to become a CLI ninja?** Let's dive in! 🥷